With The Sound of The Trumpet

 In Revelation John saw the sounding of seven trumpets, the last being when the dead would be raised and receive their reward.
 In chapter 22:12 Jesus said he was coming quickly to render to every man according to what he has done.”
 Now if it be the case that the sounding of “the last trumpet” was at hand when John wrote how can one postulate it has not yet sounded?
 Or, how can one admit, as some do, that Revelation is indeed fulfilled, yet there is to be a still future sounding of “the last trumpet,” per their view of I Corinthians 15?
 Were there to be two “last trumpets?”

 We have examined the arguments offered to offset the time statements of the resurrection and trumpet and found them to be inadequate.

-I find it impossible to escape the conclusion that either the Great Trumpet of the Lord sounded in that first century generation or Jesus’ promise failed and man still has no escape from sin, from separation from God.
-The Good News is, the Trumpet sounded and the final barriers between God and man were removed as God took away the last vestiges of "the law" which held the "power of sin."
-Man can now be fully justified and live in full assurance that "he who hears My word, and believes Him who sent Me, has eternal life, and does not come into judgment, but has passed out of death into life" (John 5:24).
+This writer finds it impossible to escape the conclusion that either the Great Trumpet of the Lord sounded in that first century generation or Jesus’ promise failed and man still has no escape from sin, from separation from God.
+The Good News is, the Trumpet sounded and the final barriers between God and man were removed as God took away the last vestiges of “the law” which held the “power of sin.”
+Man can now be fully justified and live in full assurance that “he who hears My word, and believes Him who sent Me, has eternal life, and does not come into judgment, but has passed out of death into life” (John 5:24).
 Thank God for the sounding of the Great Trumpet!